IsXudongZhang/IsXudongZhang.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I’m currently a third-year Ph.D. student in Computer Science and Technology at Tongji University, supervised by Prof. [Guang Chen](https://scholar.google.com.hk/citations?hl=zh-CN&user=kBhIyv4AAAAJ), the head of the [Robotics & Embodied AI Lab](https://ispc-group.github.io/).
+I’m currently a third-year Ph.D. student in Computer Science and Technology at Tongji University, supervised by Prof. [Guang Chen](https://scholar.google.com.hk/citations?hl=zh-CN&user=kBhIyv4AAAAJ), the head of the [Generalist Embodied AI Lab](www.embodiment.ai).
 My research focuses on **AI for drug discovery**, with specific interests in (1) structure-based molecular generation, (2) generative models, and (3) reinforcement learning.

 &#x1F4E3; News
 ======